-x) Intellectual Property of Others
+25. Intellectual Property of Others

-Directors, officers, employees, contractors or consultants of the Corporation may not reproduce, distribute, or alter copyrighted materials without permission of the copyright owner or its authorized agents.
+Corporation Personnel may not reproduce, distribute, or alter copyrighted materials without permission of the copyright owner or its authorized agents.
 Software used in connection with the Corporation's business must be properly licensed and used only in accordance with that license.

-y) Information Technology
+26. Information Technology